faisaldarbar/faisaldarbar.github.io/terms-of-use.md

 ## 4. External Links

-This site may contain links to other websites.
-We are not responsible for their content or privacy practices.
+This site may contain links to other websites or services, including including tools like Google Analytics used to improve site performance and user experience.

 ## 5. Changes